tamaragevorgyan/gettyimages-api/README.md

 Seamlessly integrate Getty Images' expansive digital content, powerful search technology, and rich metadata into your publishing tools, products and services!
 - <a href="https://connect.gettyimages.com/swagger/ui/index.html#!/Search" target="_blank">Search</a> for images from our extensive creative and editorial catalogs.
 - Get <a href="https://connect.gettyimages.com/swagger/ui/index.html#!/Images" target="_blank">image metadata</a>.
-- <a href="https://connect.gettyimages.com/swagger/ui/index.html#!/Downloads" target="_blank">Download</a> files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, Thinkstock Subscriptions and Image Packs).
+- <a href="https://connect.gettyimages.com/swagger/ui/index.html#!/Downloads" target="_blank">Download</a> files using your Getty Images products (e.g., Editorial subscriptions, Easy Access, Thinkstock Subscriptions, and Image Packs).

 This page describes Connect version 3.0. <a href="v2/README.md" target="_blank">Documentation for prior versions</a> is also available.